 In the fight against global warming, the reduction of greenhouse gas emissions is a major objective.
 In particular, a decrease in electricity generation by coal could contribute to reducing CO2 emissions.
-Using a multi-region dynamic general equilibrium model, this paper studies potential economic consequences of a coal phase-out in Germany.
-Different regional phase-out scenarios are simulated with varying timing structures.
-We find that a politically induced coal phase-out would lead to an increase in the national unemployment rate by about 0.13 [0.09 minimum; 0.18 maximum] percentage points from 2020 to 2040, depending on the specific scenario.
+We study potential economic consequences of a coal phase-out in Germany, using a multi-region dynamic general equilibrium model.
+Four regional phase-out scenarios before the end of 2040 are simulated.
+We find that the worst case phase-out scenario would lead to an increase in the aggregate unemployment rate by about 0.13 [0.09 minimum; 0.18 maximum] percentage points from 2020 to 2040.
 The effect on regional unemployment rates varies between 0.18 [0.13; 0.22] and 1.07 [1.00; 1.13] percentage points in the lignite regions.
-However, a faster coal phase-out can lead to a faster recovery.
+A faster coal phase-out can lead to a faster recovery.
 The coal phase-out leads to migration from German lignite regions to German non-lignite regions and reduces the labour force in the lignite regions by 10,100 [6300; 12,300] people by 2040.
 A coal phase-out until 2035 is not worse in terms of welfare, consumption and employment compared to a coal-exit until 2040.

 Zu den Effekten eines beschleunigten Braunkohleausstiegs auf Beschäftigung und regionale Arbeitnehmerentgelte